dscobol/Cobol-Code/GnuCOBOL/DB2/Tutorials/Murach/README.md

 Ran the "create table" sql for CUSTOMERS.

+There is a copy of the sql code used to create the CUSTOMERS table in p-sqlscripts.

 In PyCharm, had to go to the Schemas tab of the datasource Properties, check the checkbox next to  "DASTAGG" to select it as a viewable Schema, then I was able to see the table.